-Coventry University and partners launch call out to “Creative Freelancers” to contribute to key research study
+Coventry University and partners working with “Creative Freelancers” to contribute to key research study

-Creative United is excited to announce its partnership alongside Coventry City of Culture Trust, Northumberland County Council, Waltham Forest Borough Council and Warwick Institute of Employment Research, contributing to important research into the crucial contribution of freelancers to the creative industries.
+Creative United has partnered alongside Coventry City of Culture Trust, Northumberland County Council, Waltham Forest Borough Council and Warwick Institute of Employment Research, to contribute to important research into the crucial contribution of freelancers to the creative industries.
 The research is being led by Coventry University and has been commissioned by the Creative Industries Policy and Evidence Centre (PEC).

 The study will generate new insights into the business models of creative freelancers and their relationship to local labour markets, creative networks, supply chains and innovation ecosystems – as well as identifying the challenges that they face.
 By gaining a better understanding of the creative freelance workforce, the sector can be best placed to assess sector-specific needs as we enter a post-COVID world.